Published at: 2025-10-30

 picture coming soon:

-Waiting Period: The application form link remains valid during this period.
-If a user submits the form, the consent status updates to the latest.
+Waiting period: The consent form link remains valid during the waiting period; if the user completes the form during that time, the consent status is updated to the latest value.

 1.2 Compliance Overview